OVERTON HOUSE (ORANGE)

 The House has high expectations of its students and supports them academically and pastorally to thrive in Overton House.
 The Overton staff are dedicated to guiding each individual to help them make good progress and sensible choices that enable them to leave school well prepared for the next stage in their lives.

-Mrs Jones is Head of Overton House.
+Mr Kelly is Head of Overton House.

 Mr Kearns is Pastoral Mentor for Overton House.